This project consisted of two parts.

 - To establish associations of GPs working in practices with climate change mitigation measures in place.

-Study 2 is a cross-sectional analysis of ReCEnT data (including specific items added to the 2019.1 Registrar Practice and Registrar Projects Questionnaire) and includes GP registrars in Terms 1,2 and 3 in NSW, ACT, Tasmania and Eastern Victoria.
+Study 2 was a cross-sectional analysis of ReCEnT data (including specific items added to the 2019.1 Registrar Practice and Registrar Projects Questionnaire) and includes GP registrars in Terms 1,2 and 3 in NSW, ACT, Tasmania and Eastern Victoria.

 - To establish levels and associations of registrars thinking climate change will affect their patients’ health in the next 10-20 years.